thezoid/ShopPyBot/readme.md

 ## Support

-Join my [Discord](https://clan.bravebearstudios.com) and join the Programmers Parlor. #code-talk can be used to discuss this project, and code in general.
+Join my [Discord](https://clan.bravebearstudios.com) and join the Programmer's Parlor. #code-talk can be used to discuss this project, and code in general.
 Assistance may be provided on a case by case instance; however no offical or 24/7 support will be provided. **Do not** ping mods or admins for assitance for code.

 ## Credits